 John Fielder has been capturing the beauty of Colorado for 40 years.
 From majestic sunrises over the Rockies to colorful Colorado wildflowers bordering alpine lakes, his photos portray Colorado in all its glory.
 You can view and enjoy John’s Colorado landscape photography in several ways: in his fine art prints, publications, or simply on this website.
 You can even look through John’s camera while he looks through yours at one of his Colorado Photography Workshops!

-Many of John’s photos have been printed in his books, calendars, and note cards, all available for sale at his gallery at 833 Santa Fe Drive, in the heart of Denver’s Art District on Santa Fe.
-John is the author of 39 exhibit format and guide books, including Colorado’s all-time best-selling regional title, Colorado 1870-2000, William H. Jackson/John Fielder.
+Many of John’s photos have been printed in his books, calendars, and note cards, all available for sale at book stores throughout Colorado and from online retailers including Amazon.
+John is the author of 50 exhibit format and guide books, including Colorado’s all-time best-selling regional title, Colorado 1870-2000, William H. Jackson/John Fielder.

 John Fielder is a nationally renowned photographer, publisher, teacher, and environmentalist.
 He hikes and skis hundreds of miles in Colorado alone each year — and drives thousands — in order to record on film its most sublime natural places.
 For the last 40 years, no one has traveled this state like John Fielder, from its rolling plains to the soaring Rocky Mountains and the Western Slope’s remote plateaus and river canyons.